Skip to main content

 Common Errors and How to Fix Them

-A Record Action node received an invalid value for the record ID field.Fix: Go back into your workflow, correct the record ID reference in the affected node, and re-deploy.
-This usually means a variable is resolving to an unexpected value — check what the upstream node is actually returning.
+A Record Action node received an invalid value for the record ID field.Fix: Go back into your workflow and correct the record ID reference in the affected node, then re-deploy.

 The Slack API failed or your Slack integration has an issue.Fix: Verify that your Slack integration is still connected and working under Settings → Integrations.
-If the integration looks healthy, contact Reevo support to investigate further.
+If the issue persists, contact Reevo support to investigate further.

 A Move Stage node tried to advance an opportunity to the next stage, but required stage criteria on the current stage haven’t been fulfilled.Fix: Either fulfill the stage criteria and re-trigger the workflow, or add a condition to ensure the workflow only runs when the criteria are already met.